 So what’s the story?

-The game contains rules for playing as a campaign, and your tank crew will gain experience that give them bonus abilities.
+The game has rules for playing as a campaign, and your tank crew will gain experience that give them bonus abilities.
 Once they achieve ace status (five kills) they’ve got the option to either upgrade their tank (and lose all their bonuses) or stay in their current one and enjoy their ace status.
 So if you’re playing the game as a club league the choice of vehicles on the table will be largely set by who’s playing.

 It’s worth noting that the only vehicles available in the rulebook are all proper tanks, tank destroyers or assault guns.
 In short: it’s got to have tracks.
 There are no armoured cars and no rules for wheeled vehicles included.
 AT guns, infantry and artillery are also not included, this really is just a tank game.